muhammadali636/muhammadali636/README.md

     <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Inter&weight=600&size=32&pause=1002&color=FFFFFF&center=false&vCenter=true&width=435&lines=Hey%2C+I+am+Muhammad+Ali!+%F0%9F%91%8B" alt="Typing SVG" /></a>
 </h1>

-<h3 align="left">Third year Computer Science student at the University of Guelph 💻🌱</h3>
+<h3 align="left">Senior Computer Science student at the University of Guelph 💻🌱</h3>

 <br/>

 <div align="left">

-I am a 3rd-year Computer Science student at the University of Guelph with a passion for solving real-world problems using technology.
-I enjoy projects that help me build skills in full-stack development, data, ML, and AI.
-Known for being dependable, hardworking, and a quick learner, I excel at transferring theoretical knowledge into practical software that makes a real impact.
-With strong teamwork, communication, and leadership skills, I'm motivated to create practical software for real-world needs that helps people and drives innovation.
+I'm a senior Computer Science student at the University of Guelph with a passion for applying technology to solve real-world problems.
+From full-stack development to robotics and AI, I love building projects that make a tangible impact.
+I'm known for being dependable, hardworking, and a fast learner—able to turn classroom theory into practical solutions that help people and spark innovation.
+With strong teamwork, communication, and leadership skills, I'm motivated to develop meaningful software that meets real-world needs.

 I'm actively seeking internships and collaborative projects to further develop my skills.